tim-ojo/csv_sniffer/README.md

 # CSV Sniffer

-CSV Sniffer is intended to provide utilities that will allow a user heuristically detect the delimiter character in use, whether the values in the CSV file are quote enclosed, whether the file contains a header, and more.
+CSV Sniffer is a set of functions that allow a user heuristically detect the delimiter character in use, whether the values in the CSV file are quote enclosed, whether the file contains a header, and more.
 The library is intended to detect information to be used as configuration inputs for CSV parsers.
 For delimiter detection the following delimiters are currently supported `[",", "\t", "|", ";"]`

 To ensure high performance and a low memory footprint, the library uses as little information as needed to make accurate decisions.
 Contributors are welcome to improve the algorithms in use.